Trump Rally in WI, Democrats Debate in IA, Kristi Noem governs SD

 Sanders said he was not a sexist.
 Despite being more manly than your average defensive tackle, Liz Warren was scared to say he was after previously saying he was.

-Klobuchar stressed her competence while looking at her notes and forgetting 3 things.
-Rick Perry was skewered for this but Klobuchar will get a pass.
+Klobuchar stressed her competence while looking at her notes and forgetting at least three things.
+Rick Perry was skewered for this.
+But Klobuchar will get a media pass.
 Meanwhile, Biden forgot why he was there, which is a typical day for him.
 Warren could not count to 30.

-I haven’t seen so many people sucking up to women not connected with a junior high school boys club.
+I haven’t seen so many people sucking up to women not connected with a junior high school boys club as I did in this Commie debate.

 Sanders explained how his plan to bankrupt the country would not bankrupt the country.